Click from the list below to navigate to that section of this guide for more information.

 - Check for any physical damage to the power adapter.

-- Disconnect the recorder power adapter and replace it with a camera power adapter.
-If the camera power adapter powers on the recorder, then you may have a faulty recorder power adapter.
+- Disconnect the recorder power adapter and replace it with a power adapter of the same amperage.
+If the recorder powers on, then you may have a faulty recorder power adapter.
+If you are still under warranty, please contact us to open a warranty claim and receive a new power supply.

 If your recorder is powered on, but you cannot see one or more connected cameras on your TV/Monitor or Smart Device, try the steps below.